JoshuvaGeorge03/my-learning-of-datastructures/README.md

 4. decrease or increase key -> updating the key within a max or min heap
 5. meld -> creating a new heap with all the original elements by combining two existing heap to for and deleting the original heap.

+**Tree Traversal**

+Inorder Traversal -> travel to left node of root node then root node and then right node

+Pre-order Traversal -> Travel to root node then left and right node

+Post Order Traversal -> Travel to left node then right node and then to root node

 ### Priority Queue

 -> Priority queue is a abstract data type(which means, it can done using any data structure and it only defines the interface, not actual implemenation)